filipecalasans/vulkan-triangle-example/README.md

 It is worth noting that the scripts provided will default the Vulkan to version `1.3.216` if you don't provide `VULKAN_ROOT` environment variable.

+By using the provided scripts, you can ensure that it builds and launches the application using the Vulkan SDK specified.
+This will avoid version conflict if you have multiple Vulkan versions installed in your system.

 ```sh
 VULKAN_ROOT=$HOME/VulkanSDK/<VERSION> source ./set-vulkan-env.sh
 ./build.sh